dvreed77/dvreed.com/content/projects/boston-landfill.md

   - "../images/projects/boston-landfill.png"
 ---

 This is a project I became interested in a long time ago.
-I have been in Boston for over 12 years, and knew that Boston was built over time from a sequence of landfill projects.
-I was interested in creating an app that allowed the user to scrub through time and see what parts of Boston were changed and when.
+I have been in Boston for over 12 years, and knew that Boston was built over time from a series of landfill projects.
+I was interested in creating an app that allowed a user to scrub through time and see what parts of Boston were changed and when.

-After a little bit of digging, I found the best dataset [here][1], a crappy GIF.
+After a little bit of digging, I found this dataset [here][1], an extremely poor quality GIF.
 I probably could have emailed the professor for something of higher quality, but since I am always up for a challenge, I wanted to use this to practice a variety of skills:

 * Understand GIFs in Python
 * Some basic image processing: dilation/erosion, thresholding, smoothing, etc.